 Please remember that the value of an investment and the income from it can go down as well as up and you may get back less than you invested.

 We don't provide advice so if you are in any doubt about making your own investment decisions we recommend you seek advice from a suitably qualified financial adviser.

-As well as UK shares you can also trade on six global stock markets with just one trading account.
+As well as UK shares you can also trade on six global stock markets with our range of trading accounts.
 International markets have different opening times from the London Stock Exchange, effectively allowing you to trade shares from 8am until 9pm, Monday to Friday.

 When you place an international order we will access the market directly through a third party trading provider and place your order onto the central market order book.

 We use a third party to complete all our international orders, they in turn will route the orders to the respective markets and/or their member firms.

 Your order will be routed to our international market counterparty who will trade it at a price at least equivalent to that available on the relevant international stock exchange or trading venue.

 Please note, if you’ve received a dividend payment from an international share this can’t be automatically re-invested.